Table of contents

 How to Show DCF Skills on Your Resume

-DCF valuation is a type of financial model and business valuation method used by many finance professionals.
-There are two key ways you can highlight DCF skills on your resume.
+DCF valuation is a type of financial model used by many finance professionals.
+There are two key ways you can highlight DCF skills on your resume:

-1. Skills section: You can list “financial modeling” in your skills section.
-You can also include DCF specifically, and any other types of modeling you are skilled in, alongside financial modeling.
+1. Skills section: Because DCF valuation involves using financial modeling, you can list “financial modeling” in your skills section.
+You can also include DCF specifically.

 2. Work or internship experience section: You can mention an instance where you created a DCF model as part of prior work or internship experience.

 DCF valuation is a core skill for many finance professionals, including investment bankers.
-Some other useful skills include:
+Some other useful skills for a career in finance include:

-You can learn these skills (and more!) using Forage’s Investment Banking Career Path.
+You can learn these skills (and more!) using Forage’s free banking and financial services job simulations.

 FAQ